fdac25/news/README.md

 # Class on Nov 18, 20
   - Work on class projects

 # Class on Nov 13:
   - Finish MP3 Part 2

 # Class on Nov 11: no remote participation
-  - Work in groups on MP3 Par2 2
+  - Work in groups on MP3 Part 2

 # Class on Nov 6: no remote participation
  - Complete MP3 Part 1